girobusan/latid-site/src/docs/links.md

 ---
 title: Links
+date: 2021.01.13 10:21
+section: 01.10
+excerpt: <p>Latid tries to generate site, viewable as from internet, so from local storage.
+Therefore, it rewrites links to relative ones, when possible.
+There is two options to set linksbetween pages of Latid-powered site.</p>
 ---
 Latid tries to generate site, viewable as from internet, so from local storage.
 Therefore, it rewrites links to relative ones, when possible.
 There is two options to set links